cosmos/cosmos-sdk/UPGRADING.md

 #### `x/protocolpool`

 Introducing a new `x/protocolpool` module to handle community pool funds.
+Its store must be added while upgrading to v0.51.x

 Example: